 Students will be provided work shirts/vests with a custom work study logo and all required personal protective equipment, if applicable.
 Students working in field positions will need to provide their own 100% cotton jeans, belt and suitable work boots.

-Upon successful completion of the program and verification of acceptance at a college or technical school program of his or her choice, each student will be awarded a $500 scholarship in 2020.
-Each student will be responsible to reach out to Human Resources and request payment upon receiving the acceptance letter.
+Upon successful completion of the program and verification of acceptance at a college or technical school program of his or her choice, each student will be awarded a $500 scholarship.

 - Students must be at least 16 years of age.

 - Students must have completed the 11th grade and have a minimum grade point average of 2.5.

 - Students must operate all equipment in a safe and professional manner.

 - Students are responsible for storing materials and tools properly in his or her workspace.

 - Students must perform other job-related duties as requested by management.

 To apply, students must submit the following documents:

 - A one-page cover letter briefly describing the student’s interest in the program and why he or she should be selected.